INTERSTATE BOX LACROSSE ASSOCIATION

 The original state that started it all was RBLL Colorado.
 After an extremely successful inaugural season in 2016, RBLL Colorado expanded to four teams for the 2017 season.
 After seeing the huge amount of success and publicity that the league was receiving, a number of states showed interest in becoming the next RBLL state.
 After doing a lot of state-wide lacrosse and facility research, RBLL Minnesota was formed as it was seen as the state with the best facilities and player interest.
 Soon after, the IBLA expanded to the East Coast with RBLL- New England and RBLL- New Jersey, starting play in 2018.
 RBLL- Ohio and RBLL-Missouri were added in the midwest as well.
 In 2019, the IBLA added RBLL- Nebraska, and RBLL- California.
 During the offseason before the upcoming 2020 season, RBLL- Pennsylvania, RBLL- Michigan, RBLL- Empire North, and RBLL- Southeast were added.

-With sixteen regions in operation, the IBLA provides a national system and an organizing committee to host a national championship every year.
+With seventeen regions in operation, the IBLA provides a national system and an organizing committee to host a national championship every year.
 Nationals rotates to different locations each year.

 All Rights Reserved.
 No part of this site may be reproduced, stored in a retrieval system or transmitted in any way or by any means (including photocopying, recording or storing it in any medium by electronic means), without the written permission of the Interstate Box Lacrosse Association.